RoboticsIIITH/roboticsiiith.github.io/_pages/research.md

 #### *EDMP: Ensemble-of-costs-guided Diffusion for Motion Planning*

-This approach offers remarkable adaptability, as they can be directly used for any new scene without needing specific training datasets.
+Classical motion planning offers remarkable adaptability, as they can be directly used for any new scene without needing specific training datasets.
 However, without a prior understanding of what diverse valid trajectories are and without specially designed cost functions for a given scene, the overall solutions tend to have low success rates.
 While deep-learning-based algorithms tremendously improve success rates, they are much harder to adopt without specialized training datasets.
 We propose EDMP, an Ensemble-of-costs- guided Diffusion for Motion Planning that aims to combine the strengths of classical and deep-learning-based motion planning.
 Our diffusion-based network is trained on a set of diverse general valid trajectories enabling the model to implicitly learn the properties of a valid trajectory.
 Like classical planning, for any new scene at the time of inference, we compute collision costs and incorporate this cost at each timestep of the diffusion network to generate valid collision-free trajectories.
 Instead of a single collision cost that may be insufficient in capturing diverse cues across scenes, we use an ensemble of collision costs to guide the diffusion process, significantly improving the success rate compared to classical planners.
 As we show in our experiments, EDMP outperforms SOTA deep-learning- based methods in most cases while retaining the generalization capabilities primarily associated with classical planners.

 <div class="video">
 <div class="video__youtube" data-youtube>